If you want a refund because of coronavirus

 Don’t give money or personal details to anyone you don’t know or trust – for example, if someone knocks on your door and offers to help.

-You can check if something is a scam.
+You can check if something might be a scam.

 If a company has treated you unfairly, you can report them to Trading Standards.
 You can check how to report a company to Trading Standards.